GaloisInc/BESSPIN-GFE/README.md

 [    4.350000] libphy: Xilinx Axi Ethernet MDIO: probed
 ```

-The provided configuration of busybox includes some basic networking utilities (ifconfig, udhcpc, ping, telnet, telnetd) to get you started.
-Additional utilities can be compiled into busybox or loaded into the filesystem image (add them to `$GFE_REPO/bootmem/_rootfs/`).

-***Note*** Due to a bug when statically linking glibc into busybox, DNS resolution does not work.
-This will be fixed in a future GFE release either in busybox or by switching to a full Linux distro.
+The Debian image provided has the iproute2 package already installed.

 **DHCP IP Example**

-If the VCU118 is connected to a network that has a DHCP server, you can configure networking using the following commands:
+If the VCU118 is connected to a network that has a DHCP server, the eth0 interface should automatically connect to the DHCP server.
+To test this, you can run `ping 4.2.2.1`.
+The expected output of this is:
+you can configure networking using the following commands:
 ```
-/ # ifconfig eth0 up
-...
-xilinx_axienet 62100000.ethernet eth0: Link is Up - 1Gbps/Full - flow control rx/tx
-...
-/ # udhcpc -i eth0
-udhcpc: started, v1.30.1
-Setting IP address 0.0.0.0 on eth0
-udhcpc: sending discover
-udhcpc: sending select for 10.0.0.11
-udhcpc: lease of 10.0.0.11 obtained, lease time 259200 Setting IP address 10.0.0.11 on eth0
-Deleting routers
-route: SIOCDELRT: No such process
-Adding router 10.0.0.2
-Recreating /etc/resolv.conf
- Adding DNS server 10.0.0.2
-/ # ping 4.2.2.1
 PING 4.2.2.1 (4.2.2.1): 56 data bytes
 64 bytes from 4.2.2.1: seq=0 ttl=57 time=22.107 ms
 64 bytes from 4.2.2.1: seq=1 ttl=57 time=20.754 ms